Age of Empires II: Expansions and sequels

-A PlayStation 2 port was released by Konami in 2001, and a Nintendo DS spinoff, Age of Empires: The Age of Kings was released in 2006.
+A PlayStation 2 port was released by Konami in 2001 for Europe and in 2002 for Japan.
+A Nintendo DS spinoff, Age of Empires: The Age of Kings was released in 2006.

 An expansion for The Age of Kings, The Conquerors, was released in 2000.
 It introduced numerous new game features, including unique technologies for each civilization, and five new civilizations.
 Two of these, the Aztecs and the Mayans, represent the New World and have a distinctive architectural style.
 Other new civilizations are the Huns, Koreans, and Spanish.

 In 2005, a mobile version of Age of Empires II was released for Java mobile devices (J2ME), called Age of Empires II Mobile and developed by In-Fusio.
 It featured much simplified gameplay and graphics, designed for the mobile devices of the time.

 The success of Age of Empires II also spurred the continuation of the franchise: the third historical game in the series, Age of Empires III, was released in 2005.
 The game portrayed the European colonization of the Americas.
 Aside from one significant feature, the home city, the game's design was largely similar to that of its predecessor.

 The multiplayer-only Age of Empires Online was released in 2012.
 While the game was freely accessible, it featured premium content which could either be earned through gameplay or purchased, enabling the player to use higher-tier equipment and new game modes.
 Active development of the game ended on January 1, 2014, when executive producer Kevin Perry stated that adding new content was "no longer cost effective," and announced that the game would be moving from "development phase" to its "support phase".
 The game servers were subsequently shut down on July 1, 2014.